 Stages of the admission process

-The admission process for bachelor degree studies at the School is developed in 4 stages:
+The admission process for bachelor's degree studies at the School is carried out in 4 stages:

 Pre-enrollment entitles you to take part in the admission process and can be done virtually or in person.

-Online pre-enrollment can be accessed from the pre-enrollment button on each bachelor degree webpage, or directly from here.
+Online pre-enrollment can be accessed from the pre-enrollment button on each bachelor's degree web page, or directly from here.
 You need to:

 - Sign up on the unique registration system and create a username (if not previously obtained) and follow the instructions to completion.

-- Payment of €100 (non-refundable fee for pre-enrollment rights and processing) can be made by credit or debit card, through a secure and confidential BBVA process.
+- Make a payment of €100 (non-refundable fee for pre-enrollment rights and processing) can be made by credit or debit card, through a secure and confidential BBVA process.

 - Upload the documentation, through the document repository, before the end date of the pre-enrollment process: